Garry Birtles

 Garry Birtles (born 27 July 1956) is an English retired professional footballer who played as a forward in the Football League between the 1970s and 1990s.
 He is best known for his time at Nottingham Forest, during which he won the 1979 and 1980 European Cup Finals.
 He was also capped three times by England.
+He is the cousin of actress Sherrie Hewson.

 Club career

 Nottingham Forest

 Birtles was signed by Nottingham Forest from non-league Long Eaton United for £2,000.
 He made his Forest debut as a winger in March 1977 in the old Second Division against Hull City.
 His second competitive first team appearance was not until 18 months later in September 1978.
 Peter Withe had been sold to Newcastle and Steve Elliott failed to make the grade.
 This allowed Birtles a chance that he grasped.
 He scored his first goal for the club in his third match, a first round 1978–79 European Cup tie against holders Liverpool.
 Birtles kept his place for the rest of the season capping his success with two goals in the 3–2 win over Southampton in the 1979 League Cup Final.
 He also won a 1979 European Cup winner's medal via the 1–0 victory over Malmö FF of Sweden in Munich's Olympic Stadium.
 He scored 14 times in the league alone that season.

 He gained another winner's medal in the following season's European Cup against Hamburg providing the return pass from which John Robertson scored the only goal.
 Birtles also played in every First Division game for Forest that season scoring 12 goals.

 He began the 1980–81 season in fine form, scoring six goals in nine league games for Forest, before a £1.25 million fee took him to Manchester United.